jeremyong/jeremyong.github.com/_posts/2023-01-10-tangent-spaces-and-diamond-encoding.markdown

 direction in an infinite number of ways (albeit far fewer sensible ways), but I'm just reproducing the top approach for consistency.

+*edit* As suggested by [Marc Reynolds](http://marc-b-reynolds.github.io/quaternions/2016/07/06/Orthonormal.html), there are a few other approaches linked to construct a canonical orthonormal basis, including [this](https://jcgt.org/published/0006/01/01/) elegant solution from *Pixar*.

 To reconstruct $T$ given $N$ and $\theta$, we need to determine $T^\prime$ using the same method as above, and then rotate $\theta$ radians about $N$ from $T^\prime$ using the [Rodrigues rotation formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).
 As pointed out by the the DOOM presentation, the formula simplifies a bit since $T^\prime$ and $N$ are